CBorowski-dev/docs-operaton-org/content/update/minor/720-to-721/wls.md

 * `slf4j-api-$SLF4J_VERSION.jar`
 * `slf4j-jdk14-$SLF4J_VERSION.jar`

-# 3. Replace optional Camunda dependencies
+# 3. Replace optional Operaton dependencies

-In addition to the core libraries, there may be optional artifacts in `$WLS_DOMAIN_HOME/lib` for LDAP integration, Camunda Spin, and scripting.
+In addition to the core libraries, there may be optional artifacts in `$WLS_DOMAIN_HOME/lib` for LDAP integration, Operaton Spin, and scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP integration